-Lake Ontario and analyzed using highly specialized processes for the presence of genetic material released by both invasive and native aquatic animals.
+By convention, early detection of invasive species including aquatic invasive species typically relies on were collected from four strategic locations along Eastern Lake Ontario and analyzed using highly specialized processes for the presence of genetic material released by both invasive and native aquatic animals.
+Additional samples were collected in 2017 along the Oswego River in an attempt to isolate DNA from possible northern snakehead (Channa argus).
 High definition underwater video technology (HD-UVT) will also be used as a citizen science component to assess the validity of video technology as an early detection tool as well.